BS in Kinesiology

 Preparing for Graduate School

-Kinesiology majors who are interested in pursuing masters or doctoral degrees (for example, programs in Physical Therapy, Occupational Therapy, Public Health, Medical School, etc.) are advised to select either the Clinical Exercise Science or Human Fitness and Performance concentration.
-Students may complete the prerequisite courses for admission to graduate programs as part of their 15 elective credits in the degree plan.
+Kinesiology majors who are interested in pursuing masters or doctoral degrees (for example, programs in Physical Therapy, Occupational Therapy, Public Health, Medical School, etc.) are advised to select the Exercise Science concentration.
+Students can include the prerequisite courses for admission to graduate programs as part of their elective credits in the degree plan.
 Prerequisites for graduate programs at other universities may differ from those at UTEP.
 For specific prerequisites to admission into graduate programs at UTEP, see the UTEP Graduate Catalog.

 Fast Track